Djibouti–Yemen relations

-Djibouti–Yemen relations are bilateral relations between Djibouti and Yemen.
+Djibouti–Yemen relations are the bilateral relations between Djibouti and Yemen.
+Yemen has an embassy in Djibouti City.
+Djibouti had an embassy in Sanaa which closed in 2015.

 Historical relations

 Djibouti and Yemen have long-standing ties due to their geographical proximity across the Bab el-Mandeb Strait.
 Historical relations between the two fellow Arab League members are strong, and cooperation takes place on many levels.
 The Bridge of the Horns, a project linking both territories, has also been tabled.

-Political relations

-Despite Yemen’s ongoing civil war since 2014, Djibouti has maintained diplomatic ties with both the Yemeni government and international actors involved in the conflict.

-Military relations

-Djibouti has hosted international military bases that monitor regional security, including operations related to the Yemeni conflict.
-The country has also provided refuge to those fleeing violence in Yemen.

-Economic relations

-Djibouti serves as a key transit hub for Yemeni goods and migrants.
-Despite instability, trade and migration between the two nations persist, with thousands crossing the Red Sea annually.

-Cultural relations

-Migration crisis

-On 7 March 2025, four boats carrying migrants from Africa capsized off Yemen and Djibouti, leaving two dead and 186 missing.